Markstrom earns second career shutout as Canucks crush Stars

 The Canucks came out firing with 10 of the first 11 shots on goal and a 16-6 advantage for the first period.

-Vancouver took the lead 2:11 into the game.
-As the Stars tried to clear the puck from behind the goal, Boucher poked with his stick and the puck went into the right corner of the net.
+Boucher had another scoring chance five minutes after his first goal, but Bishop made a pad save on Boucher's short backhand.

-Boucher had another scoring chance five minutes later, but Bishop made a pad save on Boucher's short backhand.
+"That was a great save he made on that one.
+I got about three or four good whacks at it," Boucher said.

-Video review confirmed Boucher's goal, and denied that an attempt by Dallas' Jason Spezza to tuck the puck into the left corner crossed the goal line midway through the first period.
+Video review also denied that an attempt by Dallas' Jason Spezza to tuck the puck into the left corner crossed the goal line midway through the first period.

-Virtanen stole a pass by Mattias Janmark for a breakaway from the Canucks' end.
-He put a backhand between Bishop's legs for the second goal at 11:38.
+"Today we were strong on the blue lines," Markstrom said.
+"We blocked a ton of shots."

 Daniel Sedin led Vanek with a pass across the blue line for his slap shot from the slot into the upper left corner.